 You may like more accessories and bells and whistles from your household hoover, but you will get more use out of the Numatic Charles as an everyday vacuum.
 It won’t sit in the basement waiting for the call up to handle a heavy-duty operation like unblocking a clogged drain.
 It will be available for most jobs since it will likely be stored in a closet for easy access.

-4. Best For Garage/workshop – Vacmaster Wet and Dry Vacuum Cleaner
+4. Best For Garage/workshop – Vacmaster Power Wet & Dry Vacuum Cleaner (bagged or bagless, and dust extractor)

 - Blower function